"> FROGWATCH useful stuff - Ginninderra Catchment Group

 Our poster highlights many of the frog species most commonly found in the ACT and region, as well as a couple of rare species.
 It includes a photograph of each, and descriptions of appearance, calls and habitat.

-You can download a pdf of the poster here, or, if we have any left, you are welcome to pick up a copy at our office.
+You can download the poster (pdf), or, if we have any left, you are welcome to pick up a copy at our office.
 Please contact frogwatch@ginninderralandcare.org.au to find out.

 Every week a number of frogs are accidentally imported into the ACT through fruit and vegie transport.
-They are usually tropical species that cannot survive in Canberra’s climate, nor can they be returned to their home state due to fears of spreading disease.
+They are usually tropical species (e.g. green tree frog) that cannot survive in Canberra’s climate, nor can they be returned to their home state due to fears of spreading disease.
 If you find one of these frogs, you can contact ACT Wildlife 0432 300 033.
-The awesome wildlife carer Dorothy and Martin will look after the frogs.
+The awesome wildlife carers Dorothy and Martin will look after the frogs.

-Never touch a unfamiliar looking or injured frogs, rather pick it up with a clean plastic bag, place it in a clean container (washed out with hot water —no detergents or other chemicals).
+Never touch an unfamiliar looking or injured frog.
+Instead, pick it up with a clean plastic bag, place it in a clean container (washed out with hot water — no detergents or other chemicals).
 Add some boiled and cooled water and a few crickets and keep them safe.

 Other online resources